jeqo/jeqo.github.io-src/content/post/2017-01-31-kafka-rewind-consumers-offset.md

 ### Topics and Offsets

-First thing to understand to achieve Consumer Rewind, is rewind over what?
+First thing to understand to achieve Consumer Rewind, is: rewind over what?
 Because `topics` are divided into `partitions`.
-This partitions allows *parallelism*, because each partitions accepts `writes` from `producers`.
-So, each partition has its own `offset`.
+Records sent from `Producers` are balanced between them, so each partition has its own `offset` index.

-Each `record` has its own `offset` that will be used by `consumers` to define which messages has been consumed.
+Each `record` has its own `offset` that will be used by `consumers` to define which messages has been consumed from the **log**.

 ### Consumers and Consumer Groups